Best Dash Cams 2019

 Dashcams have a number of kinds to serve multiple purposes.
 Like any product, the most suitable one would be the one that meets one’s requirements.
 Some prefer the single-lens dash camera whereas some like dual-lens that might record both front and rearview.
 Then there are professional dash cams for advanced use.

 Using a dash camera is totally legal as long as it does not invade the privacy of others.
 If you have installed a dash camera to keep track of your speed as well as the driving moments, it is allowed to install a dash camera into your car.
 However, stopping in order to shoot something negative might get you in trouble.

 As mentioned earlier, the power for the dash cameras is obtained from the 12 v cigarette lighter installed in the car.
 It provides enough power to turn on the dashcam and start recording your driving experience.

 Although the dash cams are designed to require the least amount of power in order to operate.
 However, most of the dash cams are designed without a power source, resulting in them obtaining power from your vehicle.
 So, there is a probability of them draining your car battery.

 While recording a full HD video, it takes almost 20 minutes of recording to occupy 1 GB of space.
 Therefore, a 32 GB memory provides a time of 10 hours and 40 minutes for recording.

-Leaving the dash cam inside the car has a higher chance of scaring the thieves as most of the dash cams now come with cloud security as well.
-This gives you remote access to the dash camera and can really be a threat for the thieves.
+Leaving the dashcam inside the car has a higher chance of scaring the thieves as most of the dash cams now come with cloud security as well.
+This gives you remote access to the dash camera and can really be a threat to the thieves.